 The following projects are suitable for students on Computer Science courses undertaking their undergraduate or postgraduate dissertations at the Department of Computer Science, Loughborough University under my supervision.
-I will be available to discuss these topics in person from the 12th August onward.

 Deep Feature Selection: Feature selection using Deep Neural Networks has not been well studied, despite its importance which facilitates understanding of data.
 This project involves the development (or an in-depth empirical comparison) of algorithms for removing irrelevant features from large unimodal and multi-modal datasets.